Graduate Programs in Education

-The Kremen School offers Master of Arts, Master of Science, and Doctorate Degrees, along with many Advanced Credential Programs.
+The Kremen School of Education and Human Development offers Master of Arts, Master of Science, and Doctorate Degrees, along with many Advanced Credential Programs.

 The Certificate of Advanced Study in Educational Technology is a postbaccalaureate program designed to provide professional and specialized preparation for the candidate interested in acquiring knowledge and skills essential for technology-related leadership in educational settings.

 The Master of Arts in Education with an option in counseling and student services is designed for individuals seeking advancements in careers within educational settings.

 The degree program provides preparation for those seeking development for careers or professional positions in educational settings, social services, business, religious organizations or other positions requiring expertise in counseling and/or student services.
 Individuals who are specifically interested in becoming a school counselor in K12 settings should seek the MS in Counseling, Option in School Counseling and the Pupil Personnel Services Credential.
 Those specifically interested in becoming a higher education counselor should seek the MS in Counseling, Option in Student Affairs and College Counseling.
 APPLY NOW